-Stopping Zion is the key to outdueling Duke in March Madness
+Glass sneaker?
+Stopping Zion the key to March Madness

 Of Duke’s five losses this season, only two have come with Williamson in the lineup, but one of those came when another potential lottery pick, Cam Reddish, was out sick and top defender Tre Jones hurt his shoulder.

-“When you get two guys hurt and injured, there is no game plan anymore,” coach Mike Krzyzewski said after that one.
+“When you get two guys hurt and injured, there is no game plan anymore,” coach Mike Krzyzewski said after that single loss at full strength.

-It leaves Gonzaga as the only team to top Duke at full strength.
-That 89-87 victory came in the final of the Maui Classic in November.
+The Gonzaga Bulldogs were the team to do it.
+The 89-87 victory came in the final of the Maui Classic in November.
 At that time, nobody had a grasp on how monumental the accomplishment really was.

 Gonzaga earned the No. 1 seed in the West; the Zags would meet Duke in the national semifinals if both teams make it to the Final Four.
 North Carolina and Virginia were the top seeds in the Midwest and South, and would meet on that side of the bracket if they make it.